 Joydeep Hor – Managing Principal, People + Culture Strategies (PCS)

-Joydeep Hor is the Founder and Managing Principal of People + Culture Strategies, a specialist workplace law firm providing services to Australian and multinational employers, based in Sydney, Australia.
+Joydeep Hor is the Founder and Managing Principal of People + Culture Strategies, a workplace law firm providing services to Australian and multinational employers, based in Sydney, Australia.
 Joydeep has experience in providing advice in all areas of workplace relations including complex and sensitive terminations of employment and all aspects of workplace behavior and culture.
 He also conducts training programs for clients, provides people management coaching for executives.
 Joydeep has twice been named as one of Australia’s Hot 40 Lawyers according to Australasian Legal Business Magazine.

 David Nocek – Member, Board of Directors, International Employers Forum; HR Director, Ashland Incorporated

-David Nocek is currently the Head of Global Talent Management at Ashland Incorporated, a global, Fortune 500 specialty chemical company.
+David Nocek is currently the Head of Global Talent Management at Ashland Incorporated, a global, Fortune 500 chemical company.
 David joined Ashland in 2010 as the Global HR leader for the Ashland Specialty Ingredients and Water Technologies Business Groups.
 Prior to joining Ashland, David was a Global HR Business Director with Dow Chemical Company.
 He began his career and held various positions of increasing responsibility in human resources leadership over a 10-year career with Rohm and Haas Company.

 William Wright – Member, Board of Directors, International Employers Forum; Partner, Fisher Phillips